Muslim United Front: 1987 election and rigging

 The 1987 election witnessed the highest record of voters participation, with eighty per cent of the people in the Valley having voted.

 The election of 1987 were considered to be the most compromised in the history of Jammu and Kashmir.
 Voting was held in the Valley on 23 March 1987 and a Delhi-based magazine reported that strong arms tactics and rigging were used all over the Valley and gangs took over the polling stations forcibly and ballot boxes were pre-stamped in favour of the National Conference.

 The MUF won in only 4 of the 43 electoral constituencies it had contested, although it received a vote share of 31.9%.
 Scholar Victoria Schofield has stated that the MUF might have won four more seats if there was no electoral fraud.
 On the other hand, an anonymous source in the Intelligence Bureau has advanced the estimate that the MUF may have lost approximately 13 seats due to electoral malpractice.

+The elections were allegedly rigged in favour of Abdullah, Most commentators state that this led to the rise of an armed insurgency movement composed, in part, of those who unfairly lost the elections In July 1988, a series of demonstrations, strikes, and attacks on the Indian government effectively marked the beginning of the insurgency in Jammu and Kashmir, which escalated into the most severe security issue in India during the 1990s.